Meet some of our mathematics majors.

 Have you taken part in any student research opportunities at Oxy or elsewhere?
 Or, if applicable, can you describe your senior comps project?

 Within the mathematics department, I have done numerical analysis research with Prof. Basu.
 We studied Non-Standard Finite Difference methods to approximate solutions to the Heat Equation.
 I have also completed a Research Experience for Undergraduates (REU) at Oregon State University under Prof. Hoe Woon Kim.
-Over Summer 2021, we studied a novel solution to the Stokes Equations, popular in fluid dynamics.
+We studied a novel solution to the Stokes Equations, popular in fluid dynamics.
 We later turned this into a research paper, currently a working paper.
 I have also done research in the economics department, studying mathematical models that describe the persistence of poverty.
 This required a strong grasp of differential equations, linear algebra, and multivariable calculus, as well as aspects from economics and numerical analysis.
 I later turned this research into my honors thesis, understanding how mathematical policy models affect and alleviate poverty.

 Meghan Lee '23